sftcd/happykey/README.md

             lwmIl7EpoPbZy3UQBM5B8gBNICHqfuNGwvkraWxFMPfOcPlH19ifEz2Qch6WLFeGGY4C5MtkbJv6A2/kJqTGOSQ7nwWZKXSgTG2wGXpXyZHN2Q==
             -----END CIPHERTEXT-----

-(Not sure that MIME type like stuff is wise, but we'll see - it'll be good enough to let me easily test round-tripping at least.)
+(Not sure that MIME type like stuff is wise, but we'll see - it's good enough to let me easily test round-tripping at least.)

-The [roundtrip.sh](roundtrip.sh) script fetches some plaintext, generates a key pair, then encrypts a file to that public key, then decrypts that.
+The [roundtrip.sh](roundtrip.sh) script fetches some plaintext, generates a key pair, encrypts a file to that public key, then decrypts that.
 All relevant files end up in ``$HOME/code/happykey/scratch`` with random looking names.
 (A ``make clean`` will clean those out too.)